WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 DX FT8 3D PRINTED CASE FILES ADDED.
 A big Thank You to Dave,ZL1DMM for his excellent 3D case design.
 ----------------------------------------------------------------------------------------------------------------------------------
-DX FT8 Project Firmware Version 1.9 Release Notes: 26 JANUARY 2025

-This version of the firmware was written to make six changes:

-1) The logging of contacts in the ADIF Log File has been changed so that all data items entered are first checked for

- “Leading Spaces” When leading spaces are found they are removed.
-It is noted that some Contact Log Applications do

-not like leading spaces in data entries.

-2) The rules for validation of Station Data on the SD Card have been modified to be “Not So Picky’.

-3) Received CQ messages are now displayed with the Received Signal Level (RSL) appended onto the message to help

-users decide which CQ they want to pursue.

-4) Modified the Cursor shown in Waterfall so that two vertical red lines are shown bracketing the selected FT8 channel of

-the transmitted FT8 signal making it easier to find a blank channel.

-5) The project files have been extensively refactored to provide more efficient execution.

-6) The project has been ported to build from the command line where a recent 'arm-none-eabi-gcc compiler' is available

-using your favourite editor. > ‘build.cmd’ and ‘build.sh’ are sample build scripts that demonstrate the process.

-As ever YMMV.

 Please note that for Users with Five Band Boards or Seven Band Boards that it is highly recommended that you use a

 Freshly Formatted SD Card with a Fresh StationData.txt file before using DX FT8 V1.9 for the first time.